Swiggies/FlaxPrototypeTools/README.md

 This plugin adds some very basic tools to help you blockout a level in the Flax Engine.
 Every actor is easily placeable in a scene with easily changeable parameters for each different object.

+Now finally has SDF generation!
+You can see how lighting will look while you blockout your level!

+## THIS SHOULD ONLY BE USED TO PROTOTYPE LEVELS
+Since all the geometry is procedural it gets created at runtime and can slow down games.
+This is much more true with SDF generation.
+You have been warned.

 Currently it has:
 - Cubes
 - Cylinders